 There’s way too much to learn still.
 As one grows, you find out you’re not going to have all the time to learn everything you want or need to.
 So you focus on the ones you need to do your job better or to survive, with little time left for others.
 I think that’s the sad thing with the way adult life is set up – you come to terms with the fact that there are some books or skill sets you’ll never have the time to absorb, regardless of interest.
 Because necessity takes a stronger hold on the mind than interest does when you’re grown.

-Having never actually left Nigeria, it is pretty ridiculous that I tend to feel what might pass of as an immigrant experience.
+Having never actually left Nigeria, it is pretty ridiculous that I tend to feel what might pass off as an immigrant experience.
 I read books that depict actual immigrant experiences of people long and far removed from what they used to call home and I kind of feel a tad guilty for being able to relate to it, somewhat.
 Maybe I just really miss home and the early years when life was simpler.
 Technically, home is only a couple of hours away, but you get the point, I suppose.

 Lagos grows on you and then quits.
 I don’t even look out the window on the bus ride back from work in the evenings.
-My phone or an unfinished book (usually on the phone, or just the phone, mostly) take any attention left to give after a long work day.
+My phone or an unfinished book (usually on the phone, or just the phone, mostly) take any attention left to give after a long workday.

-It is only five years ago, when I had my internship in this same city, that I looked forward to bus rides everyday.
-I basked in the sights – the lights on the ships docked at or leaving harbour in CMS, the Nitel tower in view from Third Mainland Bridge when you’re approaching Lagos Island and the sheer beauty on display across the city, mostly at night.
+It is only five years ago, when I had my internship in this same city, that I looked forward to bus rides every day.
+I basked in the sights – the lights on the ships docked at or leaving the harbour in CMS, the Nitel tower in the view from Third Mainland Bridge when you’re approaching Lagos Island and the sheer beauty on display across the city, mostly at night.
 I used to feel sorry for the other passengers who couldn’t be bothered to look out the window to take in the sights.
 No wonder you’re all so glum, I used to say in my head.
 Now, I know.

 The world is going to shit.
 War looms every now and again in some corners of the world and here at home.
 There’s not a shortage of people willing to take other unsuspecting humans with them to their miserable deaths.
 You kind of have to constantly repress the news info on atrocities around so your mind could still function without breaking down at the sheer horror on display.

 Life is tedious enough with the crazy schedules, Lagos traffic and the many sides to eking out a living as a young man.
 Now, I also have to try to not die while at it.
-Who’s to tell one of these guys in the bus or in the mall doesn’t have a death wish they’re looking to reach for today?
+Who’s to tell one of these guys on the bus or in the mall doesn’t have a death wish they’re looking to reach for today?
 This isn’t how to live.